evertones/evertones.github.io/README.md

+### Website

+This is me.
-A very simple website built using basic web technologies:
+A simple and very basic website.
-* HTML
-* Javascript
-* Bootstrap
-* CSS